EnergyhAI/Generalised-diagnostic-framework/README.md

 The dataset contains the synthetic degradation data for NMC and NCA cells.
 The data are generated with the OCV model.

-  NMC: In Syn_NMC_4dm file, there are the degradation modes (DMs) and the corresponding pseudo OCVs (discharge at 0.3C); The four DMs are LLI, LAMdeNE, LAMdePE, and RI, respectively.In Syn_NMC_path1 file, there are the DMs for the aging path I, and the corresponding pseudo OCVs (discharge at 0.3C).
-The six DMs are LLI, LAMliNE, LAMdeNE, LAMdePE, LAMliPE, and RI, respectively.
+  NMC: In Syn_NMC_4dm file, there are the degradation modes (DMs) and the corresponding pseudo OCVs (discharge at 0.3C); The four DMs are LLI, LAMdeNE, LAMdePE, and RI, respectively; This data is used for the CNN training.
+In Syn_NMC_path1 file, there are the DMs for the aging path I, and the corresponding pseudo OCVs (discharge at 0.3C).
+The six DMs are LLI, LAMliNE, LAMdeNE, LAMdePE, LAMliPE, and RI, respectively; This data is used for the validation of the proposed diagnostic method.

-  NCA: In Syn_NCA_4dm file, there are the DMs and the corresponding pseudo OCVs (Charge at 1/24C); The four DMs are LLI, LAMdeNE, LAMdePE, and RI, respectively.
+  NCA: In Syn_NCA_4dm file, there are the DMs and the corresponding pseudo OCVs (Charge at 1/24C); The four DMs are LLI, LAMdeNE, LAMdePE, and RI, respectively; This data is used for the CNN training.
 In Syn_NCA_path3 file, there are the DMs for aging path III, and the corresponding pseudo OCVs (Charge at 1/24C).
-The six DMs are LLI, LAMliNE, LAMdeNE, LAMdePE, LAMliPE, and RI, respectively.
+The six DMs are LLI, LAMliNE, LAMdeNE, LAMdePE, LAMliPE, and RI, respectively; This data is used for the validation of the proposed diagnostic method.

+Please read the corresponding paper to find the details about the training data generation and the assumed aging paths.

 Thanks for your interest.